katsel/informatica-2016-arduino/README.md

 * See [example03/example03.ino](example03/example03.ino).
   * This program turns on the LED on the board when it's dark, and off when it's bright.
+* Click the `Serial Monitor` icon on the upper right corner of the IDE to see the output of the serial console of your Arduino.

 ## Fourth example: Humidity sensor setup